Public Policy Prize

-The Bennett Prospect Prize for Public Policy is awarded by the Bennett Institute for Public Policy at the University of Cambridge and is held in partnership with Prospect magazine.
-It aims to showcase the thinking of early career policy professionals’ and researchers’ ideas on some of the big challenges of our turbulent times.
+The Bennett Public Policy Prize 2024 is awarded by the Bennett Institute for Public Policy at the University of Cambridge and supported by Prospect.
+It aims to showcase the thinking and ideas of early career policy professionals and researchers on some of the biggest challenges of our turbulent times.
 The Bennett Institute is committed to bringing findings and insights generated by rigorous interdisciplinary research to the attention of a wide, policy-engaged audience.

 One winner receives:

-We welcome entries in the form of a 2,500 word essay or a short film of no more than 10 minutes from any early career researcher or policy professional of any nationality, based anywhere worldwide as long as they can answer the question and meet the following eligibility criteria.
+Entries can be in the form of a 2,500-word essay or a short film of no more than 10 minutes from any early career researcher or policy professional in their first five years, from any nationality and based anywhere in the world.

 Eligibility: